By Bonnie Neubauer | Updated September 9, 2018

 If you’re stuck in the middle of a piece, ask yourself some non-related Seuss-like “what if” questions to get through your block.
 Think of Dr. Seuss or other children's books.

-Become a full-time writer and inherit two million dollars, with just one stipulation or you loose it all.
+Become a full-time writer and inherit two million dollars, with just one stipulation or you lose it all.
 Which one will you choose to fulfull?

 When it comes to vocabulary, a thesaurus is a writer’s best friend.
 Learn how to spice up your writing using uncommon words that mean the same thing.